ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Completely redid all stats for Spider in the cfg.

 v0.10.001
 - Overhauled WeaponTypes section in the cfg.
-Virtually all stats have been changed.
+Virtually all stats have been changed; infinite drain rate bug fixed as well.
 - Changed BigLazer references in Upgrade section of Gunstation.ae to GunStation.

 v0.10.000